ropensci-archive/roweb2/content/technotes/2020-04-23-rmd-learnings/index.md

 ---
-title: Miscellaneous wisdom about R Markdown & Hugo gained from work on our website
+title: Miscellaneous Wisdom about R Markdown & Hugo Gained from Work on our Website
 author:
   - Maëlle Salmon
 date: '2020-04-23'